 Births, deaths and population movement

 The birth to death ratio allows comparison of local authorities with national level statistics, giving the rate of births to every one death.
-The proportion of births to deaths in Bolton has shown a consistently greater number of births than deaths apart since 2008.
-The trend data shows a gradual overall increase in the birth to death ratio over the period.
-By comparison there has been consistently more births than deaths across England as a whole, though the ratio has fallen slightly in recent years.
+Bolton's rate has shown a consistently greater number of births than deaths since 2008.
+The trend data shows a gradual overall decline in the birth to death ratio over the period, highlighting the increase in excess deaths experienced during the Covid-19 pandemic.
+By comparison, there has been consistently more births than deaths across England as a whole, though the national rate, like Bolton, has fallen slightly in recent years.

 Number of live births and total fertility rate for Bolton, North West region and England